babylonchain/covenant-signer/docs/deployment.md

 This project requires Go version 1.21 or later.

 Install Go by following the instructions on the official Go installation guide.
-Downloading the code

 #### Download the code

-To get started, clone the repository to your local machine from Github; you can choose a specific version from the official [releases](https://github.com/babylonchain/covenant-signer/releases) page.
+To get started, clone the repository to your local machine from GitHub; you can choose a specific version from the official [releases](https://github.com/babylonchain/covenant-signer/releases) page.